Checklist for tax identity protection

 - The IRS will always contact taxpayers by mail first about taxes owed.

 - Report phone calls, emails or letters from IRS impersonators to the Treasury Department.
 Use its IRS Impersonation Scam Reporting Portal or call 800-366-4484.

 - File early to lessen the window of opportunity for a criminal to file first.

 - If using a tax preparer, ask what they do to protect tax return information.

 - Apply for additional IRS protections like the identity protection PIN.

 - Consider a product like the Tax Identity Shield.

 Taxpayers can help better protect themselves by practicing these simple measures.
 But these measures alone won’t always be enough.
 Criminals can get the information they need to file a return from company and government data breaches.

 The IRS and tax industry may be able to stop the thieves after they have the taxpayer’s information.
 But when the worst happens, the Tax Identity Shield offers victims assistance restoring their identities and getting their refunds.

-Taxpayers can learn more about tax identity theft, how to spot it and what to do if they become a victim and what H&R Block is doing to protect taxpayers.
+Taxpayers can learn more about tax identity theft and how to spot it and what to do if they become a victim.